Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### Intro

 This is the second post in a series of "dev-log" posts of my personal journey and learning process of creating [Velocity Lapse](https://velocitylapse.com), a powerful time lapse app for Android.

-In the [previous post](/posts/journey-behind-velocity-lapse-part-1/) (part 1), I shared the journey up to the first internal testing release.
+Be sure to read [Part 1](/posts/journey-behind-velocity-lapse-part-1/), where I shared the my experience up to the first internal testing release.

 ### More technical setbacks